- Version Requirements / License / Installation

 Average segment length (option buttons): choose between an automatic smart subdivision – considering the shortest segment as the average segmentation lenght-, or entering a custom value.

-Action on multiple splines (option buttons): tells the script to consider a general segmentation length for all splines (absolute) or a specific one for each spline (relative).
+Action on multiple splines (option buttons): tells the plugin to consider a general segmentation length for all splines (absolute) or a specific one for each spline (relative).

 The image above clearly shows how the parameters of Equalize Subdivision work. (‘Automatic’ refers to choosing the option ‘shortest seg.‘ as the average segment length.)